Esri/calcite-app-components/.github/ISSUE_TEMPLATE/new-component.md

 ---
 name: New Component
 about: Request for a new component to be added.
-title: 'New Component: '
+title: "New Component: "
 labels: new component, 0 - new, architecture
-assignees: ''
+assignees: ""
 ---

 ### Description